suchitradivakaran-ai/fintech-growth-kpi-dashboard/sql/analysis_observations/README.md

 Conversion to meaningful actions is extremely low within the observed window

 These patterns suggest opportunities to improve activation, onboarding clarity, and early engagement, which will be explored further through funnel analysis and dashboard visualisation.

+**Growth Dashboard Observation:** User growth during the selected period is primarily driven by new user acquisition rather than repeat engagement.
+A noticeable spike on 2017-07-05 aligns across daily active users and new users, indicating acquisition-led activity.
+Traffic is heavily concentrated from Google, suggesting limited channel diversification.